Battle of Pentemili beachhead: The landing

 The Turkish task force set sail from Mersin port at 11.30 on 19 July.
 At about 05.00 on 20 July the fleet reached the northern coast of Cyprus.
 It initially missed the designated beach of Pentemili, and approached the unsuitable rocky beach of Glykiotissa, 3 km west of Kyrenia.
 The planned time for the beginning of the disembarkation was 05.30, but because of this mistake, the landing of the first crafts took place at 07.15.
 The landing finished at about 13.00.

+The action began with the bombardment of Greek Cypriot positions by the Turkish destroyers TCG Mareşal Fevzi Çakmak and the TCG Kocatepe, which neutralized a Greek Cypriot coastal battery by 6:15.

 The landed force was the "Çakmak" (Chakmak) one infantry marine brigade, consisting of 4 battalions with a nominal strength of 3,500 men, 12 M101 howitzers (105mm calibre) and 20 M113 armored personnel carriers.
 The task force also carried 15 M47 Patton tanks on the decks of the LST Ertugrul (L401), but those were unable to disembark, as the small size of the beach didn't allow the Ertugrul to approach.
 One unit of company size was also transported with helicopters to the hills south of the road.
 A total of roughly 3,000 men was unloaded on the Pentemili beachhead that day.

 Two Cypriot torpedo boats were sent to intercept the approaching Turkish flotilla, but were destroyed by Turkish air support.
 The landing itself occurred under no fire, as there were no units of the Cypriot National Guard in the area.
 The objective of the landed forces was the port town of Kyrenia, some 8 km to the east of the beach.
 The Turkish forces, immediately after landing began expanding the beachhead, to give it a safe depth.